MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Related Work

-Common subgroup identification methods either: (1) rank patients by estimated CATE values \cite{cai2011analysis, vanderweele2019selecting} (benchmarked this approach employing CT, CF, and Dragonnet as CATE estimators in Section~\ref{sec:experiments}), or (2) optimize individual treatment rules using methods like Outcome-Weighted Learning (OWL)~\cite{zhao2012estimating, liu2018augmented}, which frames treatment as a weighted classification problem.
-While providing useful baselines, these methods do not readily accommodate additional constraints, a limitation our approach addresses.
+\emph{Baseline methods} either: (1) rank patients by estimated CATE values \citep{cai2011analysis, vanderweele2019selecting} (we benchmarked this approach employing CT, CF, and Dragonnet in Section~\ref{sec:experiments}) and DR-learner, R-learner, BART in Appendix E.4, or (2) optimize individual treatment rules using methods like Outcome-Weighted Learning (OWL)~\citep{zhao2012estimating, liu2018augmented}.
+These methods provide useful benchmarks but do not readily accommodate additional constraints, a limitation that our approach addresses.

-For \emph{interpretability}, \emph{Decision Tree} (DT)-based methods are widely used~\cite{foster2011subgroup, lipkovich2011subgroup, dusseldorp2016quint, huang2017patient,athey2021policy}.
-A representative example is Virtual Twins (VT)~\cite{foster2011subgroup}.
+\emph{Interpretable methods} often rely on \emph{Decision Tree} (DT) \citep{lipkovich2011subgroup, dusseldorp2016quint, huang2017patient,athey2021policy}.
+A representative example is Virtual Twins (VT) \citep{foster2011subgroup}.
 It first estimates CATE and then applies a DT for interpretable subgroup identification.
-Beyond trees, rule learning approaches have been adopted~\cite{wang2021causalrulesetsidentifying,10.1145/3637528.3671951}.
+Beyond trees, rule learning approaches have been adopted~\cite{wang2021causalrulesetsidentifying, 10.1145/3637528.3671951}.
 However, these methods rely on combinatorial searches and do not scale.
 Our method can instead leverage DTs as the backbone model, achieving the same level of interpretability while remaining scalable.
 We compare its performance against other DT-based methods in Section~\ref{subsec:dt_based}.

+\emph{Constrained methods} explicitly incorporate constraints into subgroup search.
+CAPITAL~\citep{cai2022capital} is the most closely related approach to ours: it maximizes subgroup size under a single constraint on subgroup ATE and allows extension to one additional constraint via Lagrangian relaxation.
+However, it struggles with multiple constraints due to instability and a lack of feasibility guarantees.
+In Section~\ref{sec:experiments}, we compare our approach with VT, OWL, and CAPITAL.

+Related ideas also appear in constrained policy learning, where the goal is to optimize policies subject to explicit safety and budget constraints.
+Examples include constrained policy optimization~\citep{pmlr-v70-achiam17a, pmlr-v162-polosky22a}, contextual bandits with knapsacks~\citep{pmlr-v162-sivakumar22a, 10.1145/3164539}, and safe RL~\citep{garcia2015comprehensive, 10444044}.
+These methods generally impose trajectory-level cumulative cost or risk constraints in sequential decision-making settings.
+In contrast, MOSIC addresses a different class of structural constraints aimed at improving the reliability of a learned subgroup rule in the static setting, such as the overlap and group-size constraints.
+It can additionally accommodate linear and ratio-form constraints such as risk and budget restrictions.